CT Nursing Home Abuse Lawyer

 staff has less work to do.
 Residents are less active and require far less

-can lead to serious and permanent mental damage.
+to serious and permanent mental damage.

 Overmedication has been known to lead to: